 Visit the Transfer Orientation page for more information.

-There are many factors effecting how many credits will transfer into SUNY Oswego.
-For more specific information visit the Transfer Credit page.
+Many factors affecting how many credits will transfer into SUNY Oswego.
+For more specific information, visit the Transfer Credit page.

-Oswego will accept CLEP, Advanced Placement, and Military Credit.
-To receive credit for both AP and CLEP, a student must provide an official AP/CLEP transcript.
-To determine specific scores necessary, consult the Oswego catalog or contact the Office of Admissions (315-312-2250).
+Oswego will accept CLEP, Advanced Placement and military credit.
+To receive credit for both AP and CLEP, you must provide an official AP/CLEP transcript.
+To determine specific scores necessary, consult the Oswego catalog or contact the Office of Admissions (315.312.2250).
 Military credit should also be transcripted for review.
 Oswego does not grant life experience credit.

 Limited course credit may be granted for educational experience received while in military service.
 Such experience will be evaluated in terms of its relation to degree requirements.
 The credit awarded may not be used to meet major program requirements without department approval.
 Inquiries regarding credit for military education experience should be directed to the Office of the Registrar.